tryyang2001/tp/docs/UserGuide.md

 #### 4.4.3 Viewing Upcoming Exercise Items `view u/`

-In order to view all of your upcoming exercises, this command can be used and all of your scheduled exercises and their calories will be displayed for you to see.
+In order to view all of your Upcoming Exercise Items, this command can be used and all of your scheduled exercises and their calories will be displayed for you to see.

 Format: `view u/`

+Example:
 ```text
 view u/
 __________________________________________________________________________________________________________